nus-cs2103-AY2324S1/ip/docs/README.md

-# User Guide for Ronaldo
+# User Guide for JavAI
-As a task chatbot, I can help you to organize your tasks with timelines and much more!
-SUI!
+As a task chatbot, I can help you to organize your tasks!
 ## Features

 ### Add a Todo task `todo`